 As a personal development and behavioural change enthusiast, I’d read a lot about the importance of a morning routine and how, by establishing one, I could get the most out of my day.

-But I’m also human, and the thought of being productive before 7.30am gave me a headache.
+But I’m also human and the thought of being that productive before 7.30am gave me a headache.

 However, I was willing to give a morning routine a go for the sake of research, so I bought The Miracle Morning by Hal Elrod and read it from cover to cover.

-Now, with two kids, I was already forced to be a ‘morning person’, but this book made me realise that I’d not been using this time wisely.
-Apparently, lying in bed until the last possible second before getting the boys dressed for school isn’t the best use of my time.
+Now, with two kids, I was already forced to be a ‘morning person’ but this book made me realise that I’d not been using this time wisely.
+Apparently, lying in bed until the last possible second isn’t the best use of my time.
 Who knew?